 Three-point task estimation will always give you a better estimate and the plan will be closer to the actual work than otherwise.

 Don’t try to please the management by putting forward an aggressive schedule.
-Be realistic and present a schedule which is real and has a good chance of succeeding.
+Be realistic and present a schedule that is real and has a good chance of succeeding.

 19-Allocating wrong resources

-You need experts and craftsman in each discipline in the project.
+You need experts and craftsmen in each discipline in the project.
 Just because you have 5 software engineers in your team, it does not mean they all have the same expertise and experience.